PaulLerner/ViQuAE/EXPERIMENTS.md

 All of the intermediate outputs of the pipeline should be provided along with the data so that people are free to skip one or few steps.
 (TODO add instructions here or in the README data section)

-All commands assume that the working directory is the root of the github repo (e.g. same level as this file).
+All commands assume that the working directory is the root of the git repo (e.g. same level as this file) and that the data is stored in the `data` folder, at the root of this repo (except for images for which you can specify the `VIQUAE_IMAGES_PATH` environment variable).
+Alternatively, you can the paths in the config files.

 Relevant configuration files can be found in the [experiments directory](./experiments).

 **Table of contents**